timbroder/GenerateBrewFile.sh/README.md

 By default this writes `~/Brewfile`, includes descriptions when supported, and prints progress messages.
 The script will:

+0. Ensure that both `brew` and the `mas` CLI are available, installing them automatically when necessary.
 1. Require that `brew` exists, then run `brew bundle dump --force --file "$HOME/Brewfile" --describe`.
 2. If the `mas` CLI is installed and logged in, append your Mac App Store apps (`mas "Display Name", id: 123456789`).
 3. Scan `/Applications` and `~/Applications` for `.app` bundles that do not already appear in your MAS list, skip obvious Apple system apps, and try to match each bundle to a Homebrew cask token.